-Our 8th annual YSO program is collaboration with students.
-We empower them in order for us to go into the community to raise awareness on the dangers of Underage Drinking during the month of July.
-This campaign will feature partnerships that reach into our communities to make a positive impact…
+The 9th annual effort is collaboration with students.
+We empower them for us to go into communities to raise awareness on the dangers of Underage Drinking during the month of July.
+This effort exists because of student participation, their commitment and dedication to reach out to other students and youth…

 If you would like to send your student project to us, email us at email@example.com

 For more information on student projects contact us here.

 Photo: Robert Ybarra and Beverly Pinto, Judaic Studies Coordinator at

 Brandeis Hillel Day School, San Rafael, CA.